triton-inference-server/server/docs/test.rst

 Build QA Container
 ------------------

-Next you need to build a QA version of the inference server container.
-This container will contain the inference server, the QA tests, and all the dependencies needed to run the QA tests.
+Next you need to build a QA version of the Triton container.
+This container will contain Triton, the QA tests, and all the dependencies needed to run the QA tests.
 You must first build the tritonserver_client, tritonserver_cbe, tritonserver_build and tritonserver containers as described in :ref:`section-getting-the-client-libraries` and :ref:`section-building` and then build the QA container::